pandeyshubham03/shubham-projects/Project-10: Hybrid Continuous Delivery(Jenkins&AWS)/README.md

 ### Step-6:  Clean-up

-Its time to delete resources we have craeted.
+Its time to delete resources we have created.